happycod3r/WinGPT/docs/README.md

 2) Once you have an account created click on your profile picture and then **"View API Keys"**.

 ![setup2](./res/setup2.gif)
+---

 3) Next you will be met with a page like this where you can access or create new api keys.
 Create a new key to use if you don't already have one.

 ![setup3](./res/setup3.gif)
+---

 4) Once you have an api key you can use it to setup WinGTP.
 Enter your username and then the api key below it.

 ![setup4](./res/setup4.gif)
+---

 ### [Running WinGTP](#running)

-1) To start WinGTP double-click the `wingtp-0.1.0.bat` file.
+1) To start WinGTP on Windows you can double-click the `wingtp-0.1.0.bat` file.

 Notice!
-When running the `wingtp-0.1.0.bat` file, Windows security might alert you about the file being unsafe.
+When running `wingtp-0.1.0.bat`, Windows security might alert you about the file being unsafe.
 This can be ignored as it is completely safe.
 This file simply runs the `init.py` file using the `python` command which starts WinGTP.